v1d3/WeatherApp/backend/README.md

 ## API Endpoints usage
 The API endpoints are documented in the code using Swagger.
 You can access the Swagger UI at [http://localhost:8080/swagger-ui/index.html](http://localhost:8080/swagger-ui/index.html) after running the application.

-The endpoints are also explaied below:
+The endpoints are also explained below:

 ### Auth Endpoints
  `POST /api/v1/auth/register`: Register a new user, password is optional, will be set to empty string if not provided.
 If isAdmin is true then the user will be granted ADMIN role.